debabratapruseth/AI-Financial-Digital-Twin/README.md

 5. Choose **Runtime → Run all**.

 The notebook installs missing dependencies and writes outputs back into the repository folder.

+We have used Google Drive as Repo and Google Colab as IDE.
+You can use your own local repo or github and IDE of your choice.

+## Outputs

+The notebook writes generated artifacts to `data/outputs`, including scenario comparisons, Monte Carlo results, propagation traces, executive summaries, and management-action comparisons.

+Generated results are reproducible when the same code, YAML configuration, and random seed are used.

 ### Testing and validation